-At present, even the least tech-savvy individual can’t do without his smartphone for more than a few hours, and almost everything is now done with a few clicks and taps - from taxes to setting up appointments, to even doing groceries.
-That being said, the non-smartphone era feels like dark times- uncertain, boring, cold.
+At present, even the least tech-savvy individual can’t do without a smartphone for more than a few hours, and almost everything is now done with a few clicks and taps.

-As convenient as these mobile devices are, they have also become vulnerable to cyber attacks, privacy breaches, and unnecessary data theft.
-Heck, even identity theft can easily be done with a lost smartphone and a stalker can easily hunt you down with your GPS tracker a.k.a. smartphone.
-That’s because we tend to store data either on the phone or in the cloud, which becomes easily accessible once your phone lands in the wrong hands.
+As convenient as these mobile devices are, they have also become vulnerable to cyber attacks, privacy breaches, and even identity theft (opens in new tab) as many of us tend to store data either on the phone or in the cloud, which becomes easily accessible once your phone lands in the wrong hands.

-As far as security goes, smartphone manufacturers have taken it upon themselves to add security features that protect data and information, but the threats have grown one too many that these features start to feel insufficient.
-The following smartphones are considered the best when it comes to security:
+As far as security goes, smartphone manufacturers have taken it upon themselves to add security features that protect data and information - so we've rounded up the best secure smartphones to put your mind at ease.

 - Also check out our roundup of the best secure drives (opens in new tab)

 The secure embedded cold storage crypto wallet provides protection from tampering and is enhanced by a physical security switch.
-The balance between security and a simple user interface makes this smartphone a smart choice for the security conscious consumers, who are exactly Sirin Labs’ target.
+The balance between security and a simple user interface makes this smartphone a smart choice for security conscious consumers, the target market for Sirin Labs.
 Finney UI is definitely a gem in the blockchain era.
-From a secure purchase from Sirin Labs using an exclusive payment method (SRN/the Sirin Token) to cyber protection from Behavioural based Intrusion Prevention System (IPS), Secured communications (VoIP, text, email) and 3-factor authentication once the phone is in use, Finney offers security features unlike any other.
+From the exclusive payment method (SRN/the Sirin Token) used to securely purchase the product from Sirin Labs, to cyber protection from the behavioral-based Intrusion Prevention System (IPS), Secured communications (VoIP, text, email) and 3-factor authentication once the phone is in use, Finney offers security features unlike any other.

 Finnish company Bittium is notorious for secure military communications, so it’s not a surprise when they decided to penetrate the smartphone market, prioritizing security among all other features.